SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 an example layout or image of the satellite site: pre-fabricated homes style design A visual aid of how the very fast department will look like Visual of how a beacon system will work.

-Power Supply for the Mobile Units: electric Generator, Equipment fixed securely to the mobile units so that it doesn't move in transit.
-Connect/Login to your account on the kiosk using Community Health Index (CHI) number, if patient does not have an account a temporary ticket will be generated and the users details will be have entered manually.
-Manually fill out a paper based form if they do not have an account.

-ID tags/keychains that can be carried easily could be issued for elderly and kids so that in emergency situations they can treated quickly and registered as well.

-Question to answer: What about the ED in all of this?
-This is where the Backend of the Loading function comes in use for the Hospital and the ambulances where they can be re-driected to the the most optimal site before they arrive at one.
-If in a situation where the patient is being brought in through other modes (not through an ambulance essentially) they will allowed to pass through for their treatment first.

-To actually create a timeless solution what can be done: get people to create a complete profile using their existing Scottish Community Health Index (CHI) number and fill in details such as medical history, prescription, allergies.
-This way people will be able to track their treatment progress as well.
-The kiosk can just scan the QR code of the profile and then give the patient the ticket accordingly.
-This part will cover how we are getting the data of the patients in structured formatt.
-Now using this data to our advantage and help in re-allocation of patients.
-Since we will be using the loading function to assign the site to the patient this will effectively solve the major bottleneck of patients being re-allocated themselves.
-Covering the part where the patient is at the hospital as well and now the patient also knows where to go.

-Now some things to consider here:
-In kiosk System update for faster entry of data as at home you can enter these details but when at the site it can very time consuming:
-Solved through the profile scan or if account does not exist for user they can just quickly generate a ticket through the quick select options.
-Also add what happens if patient misses the appointment or the appointment is re-scheduled due to the doctor not being there?
-If patient misses the appointment time:
-1. At the moment of calling the patients token number if patient does not show up, we will just move to next token number in line.
-2. In-case the patient comes back after this has happened they can go next, before the token scheduled so that it does not remain pending.
-3. Same scenario if patient arrives within 15 mins of the appoitment time.
-4. If the patient arrives 15 mins or later than their appointment time, their ticket will be invalidated and they will have to book another appointment and generate another e-ticket.
-5. Under extreme circumstances such as an emergency situation, the patient arriving later than 15 mins shall be given a pardon.

-The Beacon system for public usage.
-Purpose: To be able to find satellite sites in public.
-Signal sent through mobile devices through the web app.
-To be used only during emergency such as collapsing in the public.
-What happens if the person collapsed is alone and no one is doing anything to help????